Learn to Hunt

 Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Purchase Your Licenses Online

 Iowa's natural resources plates include the state bird and flower, pheasant, eagle, buck and a Brook trout.
 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Experience Iowa's natural beauty and all the fun our state parks offer.
 Make your online reservation for state park cabins, camping sites, shelters and lodges.

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Guthrie Center, IA 50115

 Two beautiful open picnic shelters, one located on the lakeshore near the beach, may be reserved online through the park reservation system.
 Picnic areas have tables, grills, water and restroom facilities.

 The large campground includes electrical hook-ups, modern showers and restrooms, a trailer dump station, grills and tables.
 Advance campsite reservations can be made through the park reservation system.
-Half of the campsites are available on a first-come, first-serve basis.
+One fourth of the campsites are available on a first-come, first-serve basis.